mhai97/mycard/README.md

   });

-  // Convert a Todo object into a Map for database storage Map<String, dynamic> toMap() {
+  // Convert a Todo object into a Map for database storage
+  // Boolean values are converted to integers (1 for true, 0 for false) for SQLite compatibility.

+  Map<String, dynamic> toMap() {
     return {
       'id': id,